Kawtious/Rhyta/README.md

     touch .env
     ```

+### MySQL Configuration

-2. Open the `.env` file using a text editor.
+1. Open the `.env` file using a text editor.

-3. Add the following environment variables with your MySQL database information:
+2. Add the following environment variables with your MySQL database information:

     ```plaintext
     MYSQLDB_HOST="your_mysql_host"             # "localhost"